Leading European Research Institute Confirms: Glice Cracks the Code of Ice

 The Science Behind the Breakthrough

-In addition to that, the gliding test results were groundbreaking: the new Glice surface demonstrated a friction coefficient of around 0.035 against a steel-blade.
+In addition to that, the gliding test results were groundbreaking: the new Glice surface demonstrated a friction coefficient matching freshly resurfaced real ice at lower speed.
 For context:

 Glice StellarGlide™—the name of this breakthrough surface—lands firmly in the “ice zone.”
 Read the official Fraunhofer press release here.